BenTimor/Qeres/README.md

 	    "theMessageIWanted": "HELLO WORLD"
 	}

+Additionally, We can just set custom variables (without calling method) by putting `$` before the variable name.
+Those variables can be both object typed and string typed, like this:

+	{
+	    "$stringVariable": "myVar",
+	    "$objectVariable": {
+	        "something": "1"
+	    },
+	    "theMessageIWanted": "hello(${stringVariable})
+	}

-**Note:** You have to create the variable you want to use before you use it.
+**Note:** You have to create the variable you want to use **before** you use it.

+### Custom Errors

+If you want to throw an error and send it to the client, You have to create a custom error by extending `QeresError` object.
+You can do it like this:

+	class WrongPassword extends QeresError {
+		constructor(public username  /* Additional fields */) {
+			super("You used the wrong password, try again"  /* Message */, 401  /* Status */);
+		}
+	}

+And then you can use it inside a Qeres method like this:

+	@Qeres.data
+	login(username, password) {
+		// LOGIC
+		throw new WrongPassword(username);
+	}

 ### The Qeres object